 Marshfield is a medium-sized city located in the state of Wisconsin.
 With a population of 18,620 people and five constituent neighborhoods, Marshfield is the 40th largest community in Wisconsin.

-Unlike some cities, Marshfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Marshfield are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marshfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marshfield is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Marshfield who work in office and administrative support (12.58%), healthcare (12.57%), and sales jobs (9.74%).
+There are especially a lot of people living in Marshfield who work in office and administrative support (12.76%), healthcare (11.98%), and sales jobs (10.18%).

 Also of interest is that Marshfield has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Marshfield is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.83% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Marshfield is somewhat higher than in the average US city of 21.84%: 26.53% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Marshfield is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.